-AUTOS 1 - IT2013 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-This is a consumeroriented course with the emphasis on auto preventive maintenance and minor repairs.
+AUTOS 1 - IT2013 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - This is a consumer oriented course with the emphasis on auto preventive maintenance and minor repairs.
 It is appropriate for any student who will drive a car in the future and those who have a related career goal or interest.
 This is a lab course which provides hands-on activities.
 Topics studied include engines, tire and routine vehicle maintenance, insurance and legal issues are also included.
 Students are NOT required to bring a car to class.

-ADVANCED AUTOS - IT2113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: Autos 1.
+ADVANCED AUTOS - IT2113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Autos 1.
 In this course, students are introduced to modern diagnostics, operation and maintenance of automobiles.
 Units cover the major car systems: cooling, lubrication, fuel, brakes and small engine rebuilding.
 Engine Theory and brake operation are emphasized.
 Career opportunities and consumer information are also provided.
 This is a lab-based course with hands-on activities.
-Students are NOT required to bring a car to class.
-SPECIAL INTEREST AUTO - IT2213 - Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: Advanced Autos.
-This course expands upon the theory and skills learned in Advanced Autos.
-Special emphasis is on troubleshooting and advanced service techniques including computer diagnosis, electrical and electronic systems and fuel management.
-The majority of class time is spent in lab activities.
 Students are NOT required to bring a car to class.